trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 ## Parsing: Nesting

-While one-level parsing might appear trivial and easily solveable using mechanisms such as `update_attributes` and Rails' automatic parsed `params` hash, the deserialization process gets more complicated with nested fragments and models.
+While one-level parsing might appear trivial and easily solvable using mechanisms such as `update_attributes` and Rails' automatic parsed `params` hash, the deserialization process gets more complicated with nested fragments and models.

 Let's assume the `band:` property should now be a dedicated object.
 Here's the new **document**.